Region Skåne, Lund and Malmö

-At all Swedish health care centers, or in connection to each, there is often a maternal health care center (Mödravårdscentral, MVC) where midwives work.
-They can be consulted in questions regarding contraceptives, sexually transmitted diseases, testing for cervical cancer, pregnancy, etc. Most Maternal Healthcare Centers arrange parenting groups and courses for you to take part in prior to the birth of your child.
+At all Swedish healthcare centres, or connected to each, there is often a maternal healthcare centre (Mödravårdscentral, MVC) where midwives work.
+They can be consulted on issues relating to contraceptives, sexually transmitted diseases, testing for cervical cancer, pregnancy, etc. Most maternal healthcare centres arrange parenting groups and courses for parents to take prior to the birth of their children.

-Visiting the Maternal Healthcare Center in Sweden is free of charge, and patients have the option to visit any center of their choice.
+Visiting the maternal healthcare centre in Sweden is free of charge, and patients have the option to visit any centre of their choice.

 SFI is directed towards people who lack basic Swedish skills and the age limit for the courses is sixteen.
-The municipality (local authority) in which one lives pays for the courses.
+The municipality (local authority) in which the person lives pays for the courses.
 Applications to take the courses are made to the municipality's adult education department (kommunens vuxenutbildning).
-There are several levels of Swedish education, and upon evaluation, you will be placed in the class best suited to your level.
+There are several levels of Swedish education and, upon evaluation, people will be placed in the class best suited to their level.

 For more information on Lund municipality's information about SFI, click here.

-For information about SFI in Malmö municipality, please click here.
+For information on SFI in Malmö municipality, please click here.
 The websites also contain information on how to apply for the courses.

-If attending a language course does not suit you or your calendar - or you would like to pursue some extra practice on your own - here are some tools that might help you to learn the language yourself.
-These also help you to get more familiar with the Swedish culture in different ways:
+If attending a language course isn't suitable, or for those who would like to pursue some extra practice on their own, here are some tools that might help in learning the language.
+These also help in getting more familiar with the Swedish culture in different ways:

-- Free language apps: There are a number of apps that could help you to learn the language for free, directly in your mobile phone.
+- Free language apps: There are a number of apps that could help in learning the language for free, directly in a mobile phone.
 Babbel, Duolingo and Memrise are three excellent examples, which focus on vocabulary and pronunciation.
-They can be found in your App Store.
+They can be found in the App Store.

 - Hej Svenska!: An online interactive Swedish learning tool.

 - Babbel: The online version of the previously mentioned app.
-You can try it out for free to see if you like it here.
+It ca be tested for free here.

-- You can also learn Swedish through audio lessons with, for example, the Pimsleur method - the first lesson is free.
+- Swedish can also be learnt through audio lessons with, for example, the Pimsleur method - the first lesson is free.